ASCHEET/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis

 ## Overview
-Data analysts were asked to examine credit card data from peer-to-peer lending services company LendingClub in order to determine credit risk.
-Supervised machine learning was employed to find out which model would perform the best against an unbalanced dataset.
-Data analysts trained and evaluated several models to predict credit risk.
+Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
+Therefore, different techniques to train and evaluate models with unbalanced classes.
+Use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.

+Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, oversample the data using the RandomOverSampler and SMOTE algorithms, and undersample the data using the ClusterCentroids algorithm.
+Then, a combinatorial approach of over- and undersampling using the SMOTEENN algorithm.
+Next, compare two new machine learning models that reduce bias, 'BalancedRandomForestClassifier' and 'EasyEnsembleClassifier', to predict credit risk.
+Evaluate the performance of these models and provide a written recommendation on whether they should be used to predict credit risk.

 ## Results
 Credit card data was cleaned prior to implementing machine learning techniques.
 Null columns and rows were dropped, interest rates were converted to numerical values, and target (y-axis) columns were converted to low_risk and high_risk based on their values.